Praveen-Yadav-74/wander-sphere/wander-sphere-travel-main/backend/scripts/SUPABASE_RLS_SETUP_GUIDE.md

 ✅ Authenticated users can create content
 ✅ Data integrity is maintained
 ✅ Security advisor warnings are resolved

+## Troubleshooting Common Errors

+### Error: "must be owner of table spatial_ref_sys"
+**Solution:** This is expected and normal.
+The `spatial_ref_sys` table is a PostGIS system table that requires superuser privileges.
+You can safely skip enabling RLS on this table as it's managed by PostGIS and doesn't contain user data.

+### Error: "relation does not exist"
+**Solution:** This means the table doesn't exist in your database.
+Check which tables actually exist in your schema and only run commands for existing tables.

+### Error: "permission denied for schema public"
+**Solution:** Make sure you're using the correct database credentials and that your user has the necessary permissions.
+Use the service role key for administrative operations.

+### Error: "policy already exists"
+**Solution:** This means the policy has already been created.
+You can either drop the existing policy first or skip creating it again.

 ## Next Steps